albud187/Web_App_Safety_Zone/README.md

 ## Description

 **This app is incomplete**

 This application allows users to create and view flight safety notifications.
-After the user submits the report, the application generates an email with the information and sends it to the proper recipient for further investigation
+After the user submits the report, the application generates an email with the information and sends it to the proper recipient for further investigation.

 ## Technologies Used